snowyu/mime-type.js/README.md

 //create an empty mime-type:
 import { MimeType } from 'mime-type'
 const mime = new MimeType()
-//or using mimeType which create an instance and load mime-db directly. you need `npm install mime-db` first import {mimeType} from 'mime-type/with-db'
+//or using mimeType which create an instance and load builtin mime-db directly. import {mimeType} from 'mime-type/with-db'
-//it equals to:
-import db from 'mime-db'
-const mime = new MimeType(db)
+//it equals to (you need `npm install mime-db` first): import db from 'mime-db' const mime = new MimeType(db)
 ```